BEA 2026 Shared Task

 The shared task includes the following two tracks:

-• Closed track: Systems may only use the provided training data for each corresponding L1.
+Data: Systems may only use the provided training data for each corresponding L1.
+You may not add additional training data or combine data from different L1s.

 The data for the shared task will be taken from the recently released 'Extended KVL Dataset for NLP' which was presented at BEA 2025 (Skidmore et al., 2025).
 This dataset is an adaptation of the British Council’s Knowledge-based Vocabulary Lists (KVL) (Schmitt et al., 2021, 2024), which were initially developed to collate difficulty rankings of English vocabulary for learners with L1 backgrounds of Spanish, German and Mandarin.